jalcine/website/src/_posts/2015-09-13-tweet-less-blog-more.markdown

 low-barrier, time-semi-consummative process that can help you become move visible in development communities and also round out your digital profile.

+---

+**Update** 2015-09-14 12:32:41 EDT: Heh, I did _not_ see that timestamp on Scott's post.
+It's close to four years old!
+Curious now as to how it surfaced up on my radar!

 [1]: http://www.hanselman.com/blog/YourBlogIsTheEngineOfCommunity.aspx
 [2]: http://anildash.com/2014/09/15-lessons-from-15-years-of-blogging.html
 [anil dash]: http://anildash.com/